Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S1 Develop ERC20 CryptoCurrency/Lesson1.md

 ## [GitHub](https://github.com/Cyfrin/foundry-full-course-cu/discussions)

-See you in the next lesson!
+- See you in the next lesson!

+>> Happy Web3 Development <3